 Fort Wayne is a large city located in the state of Indiana.
 With a population of 260,326 people and 81 constituent neighborhoods, Fort Wayne is the second largest community in Indiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Wayne is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Fort Wayne isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fort Wayne are a mix of both white- and blue-collar jobs.
 Overall, Fort Wayne is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Fort Wayne who work in office and administrative support (13.60%), sales jobs (10.67%), and management occupations (8.17%).

 The overall education level of Fort Wayne is somewhat higher than in the average US city of 21.84%: 26.14% of adults 25 and older in the city have at least a bachelor's degree.